johnconnor77/holberton-system_engineering-devops/0x06-regular_expressions/README.md

-5-beginning_and_end.rb | Regex that matches any character in between `h` and `n` 6-phone_number.rb | Regex that matches a 10 digit phone number 7-OMG_WHY_ARE_YOU_SHOUTING.rb | Regex matches only capital letters 100-textme.rb | Regex that finds sender, receiver and flags info from a file 101-passed_linkedin_regex_challenge.jpg | A screenshot to prove that I completed the LinkedIn Regex puzzle
+5-beginning_and_end.rb | Regex that matches any character in between `h` and `n` 6-phone_number.rb | Regex that matches a 10 digit phone number 7-OMG_WHY_ARE_YOU_SHOUTING.rb | Regex matches only capital letters